WarcraftPriests/bookofshadows/blog/2026-02-15-beta/index.md

 No more awkward pet desyncs.
 No more micromanaging fragile pet AI.
-No more feeling punished by pathing.

-This is a quiet but significant improvement.
+This is a small but significant improvement.

 ---